 Bahá’ís are working to translate these spiritual principles and commitments, as well as many others, into new patterns of community life that reflect the coming maturation of the human race.

-For more information about the Bahá'í Faith, please visit either of the following websites:
+For more information about the Bahá'í Faith, please visit the website of...

-The website of the Bahá'ís of the United States – www.bahai.us
+The Bahá'ís of the United States – www.bahai.us